VIETNAM COUNTRY GUIDE

 There’s a bright spot, in that the dong has remained fairly stable since the mid-2010s.

-In 2023, the Vietnamese dong trades at approximately the same value against the USD as it did five years ago.
+In 2024, the Vietnamese dong trades at approximately the same value against the USD as it did five years ago.

 A currency’s long-term trends are measured in decades though, not just a few years.
 The Vietnamese dong simply needs more time to prove itself until it’s considered safe.

-Industry in Vietnam
+Doing Business in Vietnam

 Vietnam is one of the fastest-growing nations in the world with solid projected growth supported by strong demographic trends, a rising middle class, and an influx of foreign capital.

-The country has experienced 7% annual GDP growth for decades and has avoided every single recession over the past 30 years, including the 1998 Asian financial crisis, the tech bubble of the early 2000s, the Global Financial Crisis in 2008,
+The country has experienced 7% annual GDP growth for decades and has avoided every single recession over the past 30 years, including the 1998 Asian financial crisis, the tech bubble of the early 2000s, the Global Financial Crisis in 2008.

-And while the nation remains communist, Pew Research has revealed that the Vietnamese have more favorable views of capitalism than any other country, including the United States.
+And while the nation remains communist, Pew Research revealed that the Vietnamese have more favorable views of capitalism than any other country, including the United States.

 The government adopted business-friendly policies that have let Vietnam develop a manufacturing base that can now compete toe-to-toe with China as its popularity falls due to rising costs, weaker growth, and a powerful Chinese home bias.